torsec/istio-mod-security/README.md

 ./emsdk activate 2.0.7
 source ./emsdk_env.sh
 ```
 > **Note**: It is strongly suggested to maintain the same Emscripten version for both libraries and filter building.
-At the moment of writing, the WASM Filter building process relies on \textbf{Emscripten v 2.07}.
+At the moment of writing, the WASM Filter building process relies on **Emscripten v.
+2.07**.
 Stick with this version or be aware that runtime errors may arise.

 2. Download and install the WASI SDK:
 ```